 Based on the interaction of your contacts with the first email, you can define the rest of your registration email series.

 To increase your email open rate, set up your email automation to send a reminder email to new users who did not open the subscription confirmation email.

-For users who opened your email, apply another condition “Link/CTA click” to identify the users who confirmed subscription from those who did not.
+For users who opened your email, apply another condition “Link click” to identify the users who engaged with your previous emails from those who did not.

-Contacts who opened and clicked the confirmation link are more likely to convert to customers.
+Contacts who opened and clicked a link are more likely to convert to customers.
 You can proceed with your registration email workflow and onboard your converting registrants.

 For contacts who did not confirm the subscription, you could send them a reminder, or a lead nurturing email.

-Subscription email workflows help you create personalized customer journey for higher conversion rates.
+Subscription email workflows help you create a personalized customer journey for higher conversion rates.

 Here you have the best examples of subscription confirmation email templates and other tips to inspire you.